Community

 The Climate Safe Neighborhoods (CSN) partnership, a collaboration between Groundwork USA and nine Groundwork trusts, examines neighborhood disparities in vulnerability to climate change in the context of segregationist housing polices of the past century.

-If you are concerned about food security issues during this time and live in the Richmond Region (area code 804), we will build a raised bed for you in your backyard at ZERO cost.
+The Resiliency Garden Initiative is for residents if they are concerned about food security issues during this time and live in the Richmond Region (area code 804), they will build a raised bed for you in your backyard at ZERO cost.

-To listen to Southside neighbors and equip them with the tools to create a community-centered plan for a greener, cleaner, and cooler South Richmond.
+Southside Green Collaborative is designed to listen to Southside neighbors and equip them with the tools to create a community-centered plan for a greener, cleaner, and cooler South Richmond.

-Email One Bridge Advisors
+One Bridge Advisors